What is Finger Feeding?

 Baby receives milk via the feeding tube at his own pace

-Finger feeding information does not seem to be based on any extensive research studies and relies on the experience of practitioners in the field who have used this technique.
-A breast widens a baby’s palate in a way that a bottle teat or finger can’t and tubes are difficult to clean properly.
+A breast widens a baby’s palate in a way that a bottle teat or finger can’t and feeding tubes are difficult to clean properly.
 There is a risk of oral aversion if finger-feeding is not done respectfully.
-Until more research is available it would seem appropriate to limit finger feeding to short term use for encouraging a baby back to breast and suck training exercises under supervision.
+Until more research is available it would seem appropriate to limit finger feeding to short-term use for encouraging a baby back to breast and/or suck training exercises under supervision.
 Alison Hazelbaker explains:

 Breastfeeding still remains the ideal way to feed babies.
 Finger-feeding should be used only as a means to correct sucking problems or to keep the baby well fed until he or she can go to breast.